Splashback choices are no longer limited to just tiles and glass.

-Find out exactly what type of polymer material the splashback is made out of as for all you know, you may be looking at the low quality (and toxic) high-gloss coated PVC/Viny or the soft and flexible polycarbonate!
+Find out exactly what type of polymer material the splashback is made out of as for all you know, you may be looking at the super soft and ultra flexible polycarbonate or low quality (and toxic) high-gloss coated PVC/Vinyl!

 There is a huge variety in the quality of acrylics/polymers.
 Some are produced in clean, state of the art factories from high quality resins.
 While others come from lower quality factories and use lower quality resins, producing acrylic with spots and imperfections which affect their durability and longevity.

 When choosing your splashback, trust your eye.
 Does it look like glass, or more like plastic or a flat front painted piece of metal?

 Is it a particular brand of acrylic or it is the company’s “own” brand?
 Find out the brand of acrylic the splashback is made out of.